konveyor/tackle-pathfinder-knowledge-base/docs/02-app-dependencies/appdepq05/exp04.md

 topic for the question **Outgoing/southbound dependencies**.

-In a container orchestration environment, such as Kubernetes, containers must include all the dependencies needed to start up and run successfully.
+In a container orchestration environment, such as Kubernetes, containers must include all the dependencies needed to start up and run successfully (aligned with the Self-Containment Principle of container-based application design[1]).
 However many times the application inside the container requires external dependencies, that they could not be available.